jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 100
 Working together to shape responsible AI
 106
-Chapter 5 Innovating for Security and ResilienceInnovating for Security and Resilience Keydevelopments
+Chapter 5 Innovating for Security and Resilience

+Innovating for Security and Resilience
+Key

+developments
 Against an ever more complex cyber ecosystem, AI offers the potential to change the security landscape